ryanramage/isomorphic-react-boot/README.md

 # widget-boot

-Bootstrap a widget using some common patterns
+Bootstrap a widget using some common patterns.
+Not really for public consumption at this point.

 ```
 npm install isomorphic-react-boot